yetanalytics/figwheel-worker-example/README.md

     lein do clean, cljsbuild once min

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2016 YET Analytics INC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.